New pro women's hockey league to launch in January after deal with Dodgers co-owner, AP sources say - ExBulletin

 Rylan Kearney was forced to step down as commissioner in 2020 as the league restructured its governance model by bringing in private ownership and establishing a board of directors.

-Earlier this month, PWHPA board member and star of the US national team Hilary Knight insisted that the PHF was not the best model for building the women’s pro game, even as the gap in the sport remained.
+Earlier this month, PWHPA board member and US national team star Hilary Knight insisted that the PHF was not the best model for building the women’s pro game, even as divisions in the sport remained.

 I make this distinction.
 The more women we can get paid to do the sport they love, I think that’s great, Knight said.